Marti Stevens (educator): Education

 Less than a week after her arrival, she was seriously injured in an automobile accident.
 Following her release from the hospital, she went on welfare, and her caseworker set her up as a job retraining consultant.
 She also began a tutoring service for high-school dropouts to help them attain their high school diploma.
 Later she launched the Crossroads Learning Center in Skowhegan to provide living accommodations and alternative education for teenage mothers.
 This center became part of the school district in 1987.
 It was renamed the Marti Stevens Learning Center after her death in 1993 and has evolved into a coeducational alternative education program.
 Stevens also co-developed the Training for Tomorrow program for displaced homemakers with the Maine Centers for Women, Work and Community.

 Stevens founded and served as director of the Somerset County Basic Skills Program from the late 1970s until her death in 1993.
-In this capacity, she arranged for one-on-one and private group tutoring for adults hampered by low levels of literacy, including high school dropouts, the disabled, and seniors.
+In this capacity, she arranged for one-on-one and private group tutoring for adults hampered by low levels of literacy, including high school dropouts, disabled people, and seniors.
 She also developed training modules for a Literacy Advocacy Program.
 She was a partner and president of Educational Skills, Inc., of Skowhegan, which brought computer literacy courses to prison inmates.

 From 1981 to 1993 she taught composition at the University of Maine at Farmington.